Charles Leclerc dismisses reports of disunity at Ferrari after Carlos Sainz’s victory

 “Actually I think half of the team that were in the picture missed the plane to go back home.
 It was quite tricky.
 Actually we wanted to do the picture first but Carlos was not there.
 So we had to delay everything.
 There are no hard feelings or whatsoever.”

-Leclerc is currently third in the Drivers Championship, 43 points behind leader Max Verstappen and 11 ahead of team-mate Sainz, heading into round 11 of the 2022 season this weekend.
+Leclerc is currently third in the Drivers Championship, 43 points behind leader Max Verstappen and 11 ahead of teammate Sainz, heading into round 11 of the 2022 season this weekend.

 Register for free to continue reading